Matthew Tukaki: Broadcasting and radio

 In 2016, Tukaki joined 2UE Talking Lifestyle network as co-host of the "Talking Lifestyle; Second Career" radio show.
-Initially, the show was broadcast from 9 pm to 11 pm before moving to run through to midnight.
+The show was initially broadcast from 9 pm to 11 pm before changing to run through to midnight.
 Tukaki also co-hosted the afternoon slot with Ed Phillips between 3 and 4 pm and is a regular across the network on the Morning Mix and Breakfast show.
-Tukaki became a solo host in December 2016 when the network undertook a program change.
+Tukaki became a solo host in December 2016 when the network undertook a programme change.
 In the 2017, a survey showed Tukaki's show was one of the few that went up the ratings period.
 In April 2018, Tukaki signed off from the 2UE Radio Network for the last time after the network announced it would become a 24-hour sports broadcaster.
-Tukaki stated publicly he did not want to make the transition.
+Tukaki said publicly he did not want to make the transition.

-New Zealand Māori Council and the National Māori Authority
+New Zealand Māori Council and National Māori Authority

-In November 2017, Tukaki was appointed into the role of executive chairman of the National Māori Authority, Ngā Ngaru Rautahi O Aotearoa.
-In 2018, Tukaki also became the chair of the Auckland District Māori Council, one of the sixteen Districts of the New Zealand Māori Council.
+In November 2017, Tukaki was appointed executive chairman of the National Māori Authority, Ngā Ngaru Rautahi O Aotearoa.
+In 2018, he became the chair of the Auckland District Māori Council, one of the sixteen districts of the New Zealand Māori Council.
 In July, Tukaki was elected to the National Executive of the New Zealand Māori Council with a clear agenda on moving the council towards leading the national social policy debate.
-This new agenda began to emerge across a number of fronts including suicide prevention, homelessness and the affordability of life extending and life saving drugs for Māori.
+This new agenda began to emerge across a number of fronts including suicide prevention, homelessness and the affordability of life-extending and life-saving drugs for Māori.
 The latter was the first call to the Māori Affairs Select Committee of the New Zealand Parliament in its history.
 He was then appointed Executive Director of the Council.
-Tukaki was not re-elected to the Auckland District Council in the following, 2021, triennial election and became ineligible to continue as Executive Director.
-Tukaki continued to operate in the role for some months as he challenged the result in the High Court over apparent irregularities in the election, however he was unsuccessful, with the Court recommending the allegations be instead dealt with by the Māori Council's own processes.
+Tukaki was not re-elected to the Auckland District Council in the 2021 triennial election and became ineligible to continue as Executive Director.
+He continued to operate in the role for some months as he challenged the result in the High Court over apparent irregularities in the election, however he was unsuccessful, with the Court recommending the allegations be instead dealt with by the Māori Council's own processes.
 Tukaki has been involved in a large number of public, social, and economic policy areas across the Māori world.

 Ministry for Children (Oranga Tamariki)

-In January 2021, the New Zealand Government announced that Tukaki has been appointed Chair of the Ministerial Advisory Board of Oranga Tamariki with fellow Board Members being Dame Naida Glavish, Sir Mark Solomon, and Shannon Pakura.
-In doing so, the Government announced that Tukaki would lead a broad reaching review of the Agency to report by 30 June 2021.
+In January 2021, the New Zealand Government appointed Tukaki as chair of the Ministerial Advisory Board of Oranga Tamariki, with fellow board members being Dame Naida Glavish, Sir Mark Solomon, and Shannon Pakura.
+The Government said that Tukaki would lead a broad reaching review of the Agency to report by 30 June 2021.
 Oranga Tamariki, also known as the Ministry for Children, is responsible for New Zealand's care and protection system as well as the youth justice sector.
 Tukaki is also Chair of the New Zealand Ministry of Health's Māori Health Monitoring Group and leads the negotiations into radio spectrum on behalf of Māori with the Crown.